BigBIueWhale/MastermindSolver/README.md

 # MastermindSolver
+# Written by Ronen Zyroff in 2017
-Python CLI program that tells the user what "mastermind" (בול פגיעה) guesses to guess.
+Python CLI program that tells the user what "Mastermind" (בול פגיעה) guesses to guess.\
+Example of the game: https://www.webgamesonline.com/mastermind/ \
+Written in Python 3.